Skip to main content

 Good: Lasko 755320 Ceramic Space Heater

-Lasko’s space heater is 7.25 by 8.6 by 23 inches, the largest on our list.
-It features a high-heat mode, a low-heat mode, and an auto setting that makes heating your space quick and efficient.
-Lasko’s heater uses oscillation to evenly distribute warm air, preventing uncomfortable hot spots.
+Lasko’s space heater is 7.25 by 8.6 by 23 inches, which makes it the largest on our list.
+It features a high-heat mode, a low-heat mode, and an auto setting that makes warming your home quick and efficient.
+Lasko’s heater also uses oscillation to evenly distribute warm air, preventing uncomfortable hot spots.
 The digital thermostat and included remote control make adjusting your heat settings effortless, and the heater has a built-in timer that lets you cycle it to run at one-hour intervals.
-It offers overheat protection and cool-touch housing, so your frisky feline won’t burn her nose if she gets too close.
+It offers overheat protection and cool-touch housing, so your frisky feline or curious pup won’t burn her nose if she gets too close.

 Pros: